 This was a great way for larger employers to continue supporting employee insurance needs while having more coverage options.
 But for smaller employers with problems affording a group plan, it was of little to no help at all.
 That meant their employees continued to either struggle with healthcare costs or skip needed care altogether.
 In response to this shortfall and others, the Affordable Care Act (ACA) was enacted in 2010.
 This legislation made it more affordable for many Americans to obtain at least a minimum of health insurance coverage.

 What is a QSEHRA?

 A QSEHRA allows small employers to provide non-taxed reimbursement of certain health care expenses, like premiums and coinsurance, to employees who maintain minimum essential coverage.
 In many states, QSEHRAs allow small employers to provide their employees with additional plan choices without managing group health plan coverage.

 How did they start?

 The ACA was seen as a great start but not a complete answer.
 So, in late 2016, Congress passed the 21st Century Cures Act.
 This legislation enabled certain employers to offer QSEHRAs.
 This was a welcome addition to the healthcare arena.
-In fact, a PeopleKeep study reported by the Society for Human Resource Management (SHRM) found that the majority of small employers starting a QSEHRA had not provided any benefits (71%) or had only offered a taxable stipend (20%) prior to having this option.
+A PeopleKeep study reported by the Society for Human Resource Management (SHRM) found that the majority of small employers starting a QSEHRA had not provided any benefits (71%) or had only offered a taxable stipend (20%) before having this option.